Blog Hero

 What to Expect After Cataract Surgery

 Cataracts are a slow-developing form of eye disease that can affect your daily life.
-Early diagnosis can help manage the disease and explore your treatment options with your doctor.
+Early diagnosis can help manage the disease and explore your laser treatment for cataracts options with your doctor.

 When cataracts begin to prevent you from going about daily activities, such as reading or driving—surgery is the only option to remove them.